keyaria/px-code/README.md

 2. The Array is unsorted
 3. The Array Size n is n > 3
 4. The Array contains negative numbers

+### How To Run
+- Copy repo to local Computer
+- Go to repo in terminal
+- Run `npx ts-node solution.ts`